Trip of Three Valleys

 This 23-day journey will lead through three beautiful and very distinct valleys in the Himalayas.
-Starting in the foothills in beautiful Kashmir we will continue to the heights of the mountains, with enchanting landscapes, between passes and peaks, secluded monasteries, and innumerable unforgettable views of the Zanskar valley, wild, remote and rarely visited.
+Starting in the foothills in picturesque Kashmir we will continue to the heights of the mountains, with enchanting landscapes, between passes and peaks, secluded monasteries, and innumerable unforgettable views of the Zanskar valley, wild, remote and rarely visited.
 Continuing to Leh in Ladakh via Lamayuru monastery we then enter the third valley: Nubra, the Valley of Flowers with hot springs and wide open spaces .

 This is an inner and outer journey into great depth and beauty!

 Provisional programme (to be confirmed):

 1. day (1.8): flight (Saturday afternoon or evening).
 I will suggest flights, so we arrive around the same time

 2. day (2.8): arrival New Delhi early morning, late morning or lunchtime flight to Srinagar and transport to house boat on Dal Lake, where we will stay.
 Three nights in Srinagar, in the Kashmir Valley.

 3. – 4. day (3./4.8): Time to rest and for sightseeing in Srinagar: old mosques, Dal Lake, Mughal Gardens, old city.
 Opportunity to do some shopping of the beautiful artefacts made in Kashmir.
 Early morning boat ride to floating gardens and market.